 The number of food insecure people remains high at over 8.4 million, including 2.4 million in Malawi, 1.2 million in Madagascar, 0.8 million in Mozambique and 3.9 million in Zimbabwe.
 Madagascar in particular is expected to require external food assistance until March 2019.

-The European Union monitors the humanitarian situation in the region and responds to urgent needs.
+The EU monitors the humanitarian situation in the region and responds to urgent needs.
 It supports a variety of UN agencies, the Red Cross movement and non-governmental organisations.
-Currently, the EU supports disaster preparedness activities aimed at improving preparedness and response capacities of local civil protection actors and communities at risk of disasters such as flooding, cyclones, and droughts.
+Currently, the EU supports disaster preparedness activities which aim to improve preparedness and response capacities of local civil protection actors and communities at risk of disasters such as flooding, cyclones, and droughts.

 Populations and institutions are informed, educated and, equipped to plan and prepare for disasters.
-Some of the EU-funded projects use technology and innovative approaches – for example, the use of drones and bulk mobile text messaging - to help communities quickly respond and avoid loss of life and property.
+Some of the EU-funded projects use technology and innovative approaches – for example, the use of drones and bulk mobile text messaging - to help communities respond quickly to disasters and avoid loss of life and property.
 Preparedness can greatly reduce the impact of natural disasters.

 The drought induced by El Nino in 2016 triggered a large-scale humanitarian response in the region until mid-2017.
 Its effects continue to be felt with poor families struggling to recover from the losses they sustained.
-More than 13 million people have been assisted.
+More than 13 million people have been assisted by EU humanitarian aid.
 In 2017, the EU allocated €9 million for food assistance and nutrition and €5 million for disaster preparedness in Lesotho, Malawi, Mozambique, and Madagascar.
 During the year, an extra €1 million was provided for the cyclone Enawao response in Madagascar.